BirajGupta/code-editor/README.md

 ```
 The web and default interfaces in the app run fine locally but in production default shows some issues.
-The live app can be seen at https://mini-code-editor.herokuapp.com/
+The live app can be seen [here](https://mini-code-editor.herokuapp.com/)
-'''
-Though